 Career as a Knitwear Designer

 Knitwear design used to originally just be a leisure activity for grannies and women of the household.
-It is now however, a massive industry in fashion that has transcended all boundaries today. especially in recent years.
+It is now a massive industry in fashion that has transcended all boundaries today, especially in recent years.
 Now, everything right from your sweaters and T-shirts to your innerwear and sportswear is knit.
 So naturally, the world and its sartorial needs revolve around knitwear.
 Today, the fashion industry is also a source of exports to global entities and that’s a given, considering the country’s rich history in craftsmanship.
-Having said that, knitwear designing as a career may not be as known as it is in other countries, but consider this as a road less taken that turns out to be the best path chosen.
+Having said that, a career as a knitwear designer may not be as known as it is in other countries, but consider this as a road less taken that turns out to be the best path chosen.

 Source: Unsplash Having a career as a knitwear designer today can open up several new avenues for you as a designer, maybe more than a fashion designer.
 Brands and labels are increasingly launching special segments for knitwear now.
 These exclusive collections boast the distinctive quality and features of knitwear with garments and even lingerie.
 These wonders in fashion come to the market with their seamlessly comfortable feel, low-maintenance, wrinkle-free quality, and versatile nature.
 Safe to say, knitwear comes to the world of fashion with its very own exclusivity and timeless appeal that reels shoppers towards it.
 What Exactly is Knitwear